-As I played plenty of sport, I tended to hang out with some of those in the different teams I participated in and this tended to lead to a wide circle which was great, though I had one or two closer friends who remained friends for many years.
+As I played plenty of sport in my youth, I tended to hang out with some of my team members in the different teams in which I participated, which led to a wider circle of superficial friendships, though I had one or two closer friends who remained friends for many years.
 My experiences also reminded me of a conversation I had with 16-year-old Gabby who was working through relationship issues.

-Emily (not her real name) and I were chatting about friendships the other day.
-Emily, almost 16, is keen to do well at School and is genuinely striving to be the best she can be.
-She had concerns about how she was handling the different pressures in her life and approached me to have a discussion about all this.
+Gabby was keen to do well at school and was genuinely striving to fulfill her potential..
+She had concerns about how she was handling the different pressures in her life, and approached me to have a discussion about all this.

-I have noticed that she hangs around at times with students whose behavior borders on being ant-social, yet is not quite in that category and she is aware that she could be ‘labelled’ along with that crowd.
-They are all great students, simply in different places on their adolescent journey and this leads to inconsistent behavior which Gabby admitted she struggled with.
+I had noticed that she was mixing with students whose behavior bordered on being antisocial, yet was not quite in that category.
+She was aware that she could be ‘labelled’ along with that crowd.
+They were all great students, simply in different places on their adolescent journey, which led to inconsistent behavior which Gabby admitted she struggled with.
 The negative peer pressure was beginning to impact her academic studies.
 She felt she was becoming easily distracted and beginning to underachieve.

-Emily and I chatted about the importance of having different peer groups.
-Adolescents are renowned for having fall-outs with friends and it’s a natural part of their adolescent journey.
+Gabby and I chatted about the importance of having different peer groups.
+Adolescents are renowned for having fall-outs with friends, and it’s a natural part of their adolescent journey.
 Girls, in particular, struggle more with relationship breakdowns than boys as a general rule – girls have also told me this!
-It becomes important to have a sense of belonging to different groups, so one can move around between these groups when relationships become strained.
+It becomes important to have a sense of belonging to different groups so one can move around between these groups when relationships become strained.
 When I shared with Gabby, I used the example above of how I moved around with different peer groups depending on which sport I played.
 In hindsight, I was probably quite fortunate with regard to peer relationships during those confusing adolescent years.

-I have reflected more about the qualities of Positive Peers and offer some suggestions which a mentor can discuss with a mentee, a hugely important discussion when working with young people:
+I have reflected more about the qualities of positive peers and offer some suggestions which a mentor can discuss with a mentee, or within families, a significant topic when working with young people:

 Persistence – try hard; don’t give up; don’t get distracted; check work when completed, and do not be afraid to ask for help.

-Organisation – plan and prioritise; set achievable and measurable goals; manage time effectively.
+Organisation – plan and prioritize; set achievable and measurable goals; manage time effectively.

 Independent – willing to stand up for something I believe in; prepared to try new things/ways/methods/move out of my comfort zone.

-Tolerance – acknowledging we are all human and make mistakes; trying to be non-judgmental and respectful of others.
+Tolerance – acknowledge we are all human and make mistakes; try to be non-judgmental, and respectful of others.

-Integrity – being honest with myself, about myself; respectful of myself and others; truthful; trustworthy.
+Integrity – be honest with myself, about myself; respectful of myself and others; truthful; trustworthy.

-Visualisation – learning to paint a picture of myself doing/achieving my dreams/goals; seeing myself succeeding; using, positive action words; writing my long-term goal or dream in the Present tense, as though I have already achieved it.
+Visualization – learn to paint a picture of myself doing/achieving my dreams/goals; see myself succeed; use positive action words; write my long-term goal or dream in the present tense, as though I have already achieved it.
 Never lose my sense of humor!

-Experiment – taking calculated, non life-threatening risks; having an open mind; giving something a go!
+Experiment – take calculated, non life-threatening risks; have an open mind; give something a go!

-Problem-solving – considering different responses to life situations, relationship issues etc.; thinking about the consequences of my actions on others.
+Problem-solving – consider different responses to life situations, and relationship issues.; think about the consequences of my actions on others.

-Effort – realizing that the harder I try the more successful I’ll be; my attitude determines my altitude!
+Effort – realize that the harder I try the more successful I’ll be; my attitude determines my altitude!

-Empathy – walking in someone else’s shoes; trying to understand how others are feeling; the consequences of my actions etc.
+Empathy – walk in someone else’s shoes; try to understand how others feel; reflect on the consequences of my actions and choices ‘I’ make..

-Rules – accepting the importance of boundaries in my life; there for a positive purpose; create a happier more supportive world; making a positive difference where I can.
+Rules – accept the importance of boundaries in my life; rules are there for a positive purpose; create a happier more supportive world; make a positive difference where I can.

-Structure – living a balanced lifestyle, including 9 hours sleep a night; participant in school, sport, cultural social activities; value my family; never forget, that life must be FUN!, so I must not take myself too seriously.
+Structure – live a balanced lifestyle, including nine hours sleep a night; participate in school, sport, cultural social activities; value my family; never forget, that life must be FUN!, so I must not take myself too seriously.

-These are some examples of the qualities POSITIVE PEERS will work hard at developing, especially with the support of parents and mentors.
-These are some of the qualities Emily and I chatted about.
-She headed off and said later she felt motivated and inspired 🙂
+These are some examples of the qualities POSITIVE PEERS can work hard to develop, especially with the support of parents and mentors.

 How about you?
 What qualities did you observe in your peer groups – many of these?
 Others?